Zawaddie/Web-Application-Security-Assessment/README.md

 # Web-Application-Security-Assessment
 A web application security assessment project demonstrating vulnerability identification, penetration testing methodology, and mitigation recommendations based on industry best practices from the OWASP.

-**ACHIEVED:**
+**OBJECTIVES ACHIEVED:**

-• Conducted a web application penetration test to identify security vulnerabilities affecting a simulated company application.
+- Conducted a web application penetration test to identify security vulnerabilities affecting a simulated company application.
-• Used open-source security testing tools such as OWASP ZAP and Nmap to perform vulnerability scanning and manual testing.
+- Used open-source security testing tools such as OWASP ZAP and Nmap to perform vulnerability scanning and manual testing.
-• Identified vulnerabilities and security misconfigurations.
+- Identified vulnerabilities and security misconfigurations.
-• Documented findings and mitigation recommendations following security practices from the OWASP.
+- Documented findings and mitigation recommendations following security practices from the OWASP.
-• Produced a professional penetration testing report including risk analysis and remediation strategies.
+- Produced a professional penetration testing report including risk analysis and remediation strategies.

 ---